-Warsaw, Poland – Central European countries granted nearly 800,000 first residence permits to non-EU nationals, accounting for nearly one fourth of the EU’s total.
+Warsaw, Poland – Visegrad countries from Central Europe granted nearly 800,000 first residence permits to non-EU nationals, accounting for nearly one fourth of the EU’s total.

 According to Eurostat’s People on the Move report, 3.1 million first residence permits were granted in the EU to non-EU citizens in 2017 (latest year available), with the main recipients being nationals from Ukraine (21% of the total), Syria (7%), China (6%), India and the U.S. (5% each).